AdobeDocs/campaign-classic.en/help/configuration/using/database-links.md

 * **unbound**: the link is declared as a collection element for a 1-N cardinality (by default)
 * **integrity**: "define" by default (can be forced with the "revIntegrity" attribute in the link definition on the source schema).

-### Example 2 {#example-2}
+## Example: simple link {#example-2}

-In this example, we will declare a link towards the "nms:address" schema table.
+In this example, we declare a link towards the "nms:address" schema table.
 The join is an outer join and is populated explicitly with the recipient's email address and the "@address" field of the linked table ("nms:address").

 ```sql
 <srcSchema name="recipient" namespace="cus">